 1. Big Output, Bigger Opportunities

-Foreign investors are betting on the franchise model, and with good reason.
-The U.S. franchise sector is forecast to surpass $936.4 billion in output this year, according to the IFA 2025 Franchising Economic Outlook.
+Why?
+Because foreign investors are counting on the franchise business model to produce an estimated $921.4 billion in output this year from the U.S. franchise industry in 2026, as reported by the IFA 2026 Franchising Economic Outlook.
 It is not just economic activity but a magnet for foreign investment dollars seeking high-growth, low-volatility markets.

 2. An Open Yet Guarded Investment Environment